Flowers for Self-Care

 “Common sense tells us that flowers make us happy,” said Dr. Haviland-Jones.
 “Now, science shows that not only do flowers make us happier than we know, they have strong positive effects on our emotional well being.”

 Adding flowers to reduce stress does not require tremendous effort to generate a meaningful effect, said researcher Erin Largo-Wight, Ph.D., Associate Professor, University of North Florida.
+“When life seems to be in a constant state of frenzy, flowers can provide us with a much-needed moment of calm," she said.

-Here are some top tips for self-care
+Top tips for self-care

 - Color your world: Bright colors promote optimism and a sense of uplift.
 Choose orange or yellow roses for your kitchen counter or desk, and watch your mood soar.

 - Sprinkle your house with small doses of calm: You’ll be amazed how many small arrangements you can get out of a single bouquet.
 Place a few stems throughout your home for constant reminders to ‘stop and smell the roses.’
-And the fragrant scent can really soothe you, too!

 - Have a friend or loved one who could use a boost?
 Have flowers delivered as a surprise to their door, and watch their ordinary day become extraordinary.
 It will give you a boost, too.